rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ## Contributing to Cedar
-One of the best ways to influence the visual language of the Co-op’s digital products is by contributing to the design system.
+One of the best ways to influence the visual language of the Co-op's digital products is by contributing to the design system.
 There are many ways to contribute: UX research, UI design, authoring, and editing, to name a few.
-If you’re interested in contributing, talk to your manager or contact the Cedar team using the [#cedar-user-support][cedar-user-support-link] Slack channel or visit Cedar’s office hours.
+If you're interested in contributing, talk to your manager or contact the Cedar team using the [#cedar-user-support][cedar-user-support-link] Slack channel or visit Cedar's office hours.

 ---